'This is not for you. Nothing personal but it's not. It's for people with fight, resilience and minds tougher than their bodies'.

 The heat was dangerously hot for someone like me because if I’d have messed things up with my hydration then I probably wouldn’t have been very well, but I took the SweatSalt Capsules on the run and there’s no doubt that they worked.

-In fact, my hydration strategy involved only Precision Hydration.
+In fact, my hydration strategy involved only Precision Fuel & Hydration electrolytes.
 The night before the race I had a bit of a race briefing with my daughter and I showed her how much water to mix with my PH 1000 packets, so she was in charge of hydration.

 You certainly did!
 And what's the lure of these extreme triathlons for you?